SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Style_guide.md

    |------|-----|
    |![Good app color](~/user-guide/images/LCA_Style_Guide_App_Color_Good.png)|![Bad app color](~/user-guide/images/LCA_Style_Guide_App_Color_Bad.png)|

 - The colors for states in tables and charts **must** be used consistently, so that the same color is always used to represent the same state.
+To best way to achieve this in charts is by using [conditional colors](xref:LowCodeApps_Layout#creating-a-new-theme-for-a-low-code-app-page) as part of the theme, which allows to map a display label to a specific color consistently across components.

    ![State color](~/user-guide/images/LCA_Style_Guide_Color_State.png)